sematext/docs/docs/integration/rabbitmq-logs.md

 Other built-in reports include:

 - **Connections**: Logs specifically about accepted and closed connections.
 You can see here when you have spikes in connection creation.
 You can also identify noisy sources, users, as well as popular destinations.
 - **Start & Stop**: Logs about RabbitMQ startup and shutdown.
-Besides unexpected restarts, you can find info about which write-ahead logs (WALs) were recovered
+Besides unexpected restarts, you can find info about which write-ahead logs (WALs) were recovered.

 ## Troubleshooting